THE APPLICATION PROCESS FOR 2021 IS NOW CLOSED.

 Case Statement: Inclusion, Diversity, Equity and Access (IDEA) Fellowship Program

-The Association of Fundraising Professionals Silicon Valley Chapter (AFP SV) was founded thirty-four years ago to serve the needs of the Silicon Valley fundraising community, including professional fundraisers, nonprofit leaders, board members, and volunteers.
+The Association of Fundraising Professionals Silicon Valley Chapter (AFPSVC) was founded thirty-three years ago to serve the needs of the Silicon Valley fundraising community, including professional fundraisers, nonprofit leaders, board members, and volunteers.
 Since its founding, our Chapter has greatly increased and expanded our professional training offerings, including monthly luncheons, fundraising school, mentoring programs, Silicon Valley Philanthropy Day, and a host of other educational opportunities that have had an enormously positive impact on the fundraising profession and the overall Silicon Valley community.
 In addition to providing a high level of fundraising training, our Chapters programs and services support capacity building, increased impact, and mission delivery for all non-profits in our region.

-Despite the rich diversity in Silicon Valley, we have observed that the Chapter’s current membership is largely white, female, and more established in the profession, and we are missing the voices and experiences of young professionals of color (African American, Latino, Hispanic, Asian), and those working in smaller and/or emerging nonprofits.
+Despite the rich diversity in Silicon Valley, we have also observed that the Chapter’s current membership is largely white, female, and more established in the profession, and we are missing the voices and experiences of young professionals of color (African-American, Latinx, Hispanic, Asian), LGBTQ+ and fundraisers from other underrepresented communities.

-The IDEA Fellowship Program was conceived to provide opportunities to bring more diverse individuals to have a seat at the table, and to participate in training, mentorship, networking activities be a future board leader and join as full-time members.
-This will ensure our chapter is representative of our entire community and enrich all of our experiences and provide a more powerful base from which to express multiple missions.
-In addition, inclusion will have wide reaching impact within the populations we serve and represent through our work across all sectors by increasing the fundraising capacity of the organizations the fellows represent.
+The IDEA Fellowship Program was conceived to provide leadership opportunities for individuals to have a seat at the table, participate in training, mentorship, networking activities be a future board leader and join as full-time members.
+This will ensure our chapter is representative of our entire community and enrich all of our learning experiences.
+In addition, inclusion will have wide reaching impact within the populations of donors, volunteers, and clients with whom fundraisers work.

 Proposed Program and Participants

 The IDEA Fellowship is a year-long program for fundraisers from underrepresented communities, including fundraisers of color (African American, Latinx, Hispanic, Asian), LGBTQ and other under-represented communities.
 The IDEA fellowship would provide participants with full access to all the benefits of Chapter membership, including:

-- Ten chapter luncheon workshops on a variety of topics;
+- 8 Chapter Luncheon Workshops on a variety of topics

-- Fundraising School, a two-day program presented by the Sanford School of Philanthropy;
+- Fundraising Academy, a 2-day program previously presented by Sanford School of Philanthropy

 - Two Webinars